Efficiently Sampling and Estimating from Substructures using Linear Algebraic Queries: Bilinear form estimating and sampling entries of a matrix

-\begin{proof} The algorithm is a generalization of the ``bucketing technique'' first given by Feige~\cite{Feige06} which was strengthened later by Goldriech and Ron~\cite{GoldreichR08}.
-Consider a partition of $[n]$, that corresponds to the set of the indices of the rows of the symmetric matrix $A$, into buckets with the property that all $j$'s present in a particular bucket $B_i$ have approximately the same value of $\dpd {A_{j*}} {\textbf{1}}$.
-Concretely, for all $j \in B_i$, $(1+\beta)^{i-1}\leq \dpd {A_{j*}} {\textbf{1}} < (1+\beta)^i$, where $\beta=\Oh(\eps)$.
-As ${\dpd{A_{j*}}{\vecone} }\leq {\rho n}$ for each $j \in [n]$, there will be at most $\Oh(\log( \rho n))$ buckets.
-Based on the number of rows in a bucket, we classify the buckets to be either \textit{large} or \textit{small}.
-To define the large and small buckets, we require a lower bound on the value of $\oneaone$.
-However, this restriction can be removed by using a standard technique in property testing~\cite{GoldreichR08,EdenLRS15}.
-Let $V,U \subseteq [n]$ be the sets of indices of rows that lie in large and small buckets, respectively.
-For $I \subseteq [n]$, let ${\bf{x}}_I$ denote the sub-vector of $\bf{x}$ induced by the indices present in $I$.
-Similarly, for $I,J \subseteq [n]$, let $A_{IJ}$ denote the sub-matrix of $A$ where the rows are induced by the indices present in $I$ and columns are induced by the indices present in $J$.
-Observe that
+Based on the number of rows in a bucket, we classify the buckets to be either {\em large} or {\em small}.
+To define the large and small buckets, we require a lower bound $\ell$ on the value of $m=\oneaone$.
+Moreover, let us assume that, $m/6\leq \ell \leq m$.
+However, this restriction can be removed by using standard techniques from property testing.
+For details, see Appendix~\ref{sec:app-matrix}.